6 key values for customer service success

 ‘Satisfaction guaranteed’ is all fine and dandy.
 But here at MOO, we’d much rather you’re absolutely thrilled with your order, so we go to great lengths to make sure that happens.

 So what keeps MOO’s CS team ticking?
-Our very own Director of Customer Experience, Dan Moross, shares what it takes to build an award-winning experience.
+Our very own Director of Customer Experience, Dan Moross, shares what it takes to build an award-winning experience based on strong customer care values.

 “At MOO we believe that happy employees make for happy customers.
 To achieve this, we foster a collaborative and engaging work-environment which encourages customer connectedness.
 After all, the link between employee engagement and customer success has been highlighted by lots of research.